octavflorescu/SelenoidSoilWatering/README.md

 # SelenoidSoilWatering

+The main idea is that the Arduino reads a soil humidity sensor and decides if plant(s) need watering.
+If that is the case, Arduino should send a signal to the Tranzistor, which will trigger and enable the current flow towards the Valve.
+Once Valve is enabled, since it is a usually closed valve, it will open and let the water to flow, guided by gravity.

 <img src="820064F3-1420-4B56-9CCE-E00A49BECA52.jpeg" width="33%"> <img src="4B195FF3-3E5D-43E4-9C49-959739C4AF40.jpeg" width="33%">

 I guess mainly i have followed these two tutorials. maybe another one i cannot find anymore.